-We provide you with comfortable neighborhood surroundings and a homelike atmosphere.
+We provide you with comfortable neighborhood surroundings and a homelike environment and atmosphere.
 Pride in our family-owned funeral home, and treating your family like our own, is the key to EXTREME personal attention, and exceptional service.
-This is pride that has been passed down through five generations and 136 years.
+This is pride that has been passed down through five generations since 1866.

 Grief is a personal experience.
 No one can predict his or her reaction to the loss of a family member or friend.
 Any death results in a change for the survivors.
 Life is no longer the same.

 Father Ken Czillinger is the Bereavement Specialist for the Archdiocese of Cincinnati, and the initiator of twenty support groups in the Cincinnati area.
 He reports that the intensity of grief usually occurs six or seven months after the death, when bereaved persons are expected by others to have accepted and recovered from the loss.
 Grieving has no time limit.

 A Support Group can begin with one parent, one couple, or one family who needs to speak with other persons having experienced a similar loss.
 By sharing their grief, these individuals can communicate with other bereaved persons who understand their pain, anger, and related feelings.